7. Defragmentation through ecological corridors and passage ways

 Until recently, a dense infrastructure network divided the Veluwe in a northern and southern section.
 In 2013 two major land owners, the National Forest Service and Het Loo Royal Estate, urged for the construction of additional wildlife crossing structures in order to restore the coherence between both sections, resulting in four additional green bridges to be constructed in 2017 and 2018.
 These structures will not only connect the Veluwe at large, but are also important structures within the local network of ecological corridors that connect unique open landscapes of former drift sands and heathlands in the Central Veluwe.
 In this way they are crucial for the protection of biodiversity, including Natura 2000 species and habitats.

 The field trip will clearly show the functioning of these ecological corridors and crossing structures, but maybe more importantly, it will emphasize that crossing structures are only one element in reconnecting habitats.
 It will also show what is needed to not only help large mammals across, but small animal species as well, such as reptiles, amphibians and insects.
 The field trip will illustrate that the green bridges are more than just an infrastructural work.
 We will show you how habitat has been developed on top and what specific measures can be designed for small animals.

 Time of return: 18:15

 Key words: regional defragmentation, green bridge, wildlife underpass, fencing

-Organization: Het Loo Royal Estate, in collaboration with the State Forest Service.
+Organization: Het Loo Royal Estate, in collaboration with the National Forest Service.